 We all have experienced an awkward silence around people we don’t know well, if at all.
 Many people aren’t fans of small talk, but there are many great benefits that can come from this basic social interaction.
 Small talk can open many doors and may help you out in the long run.
 Below are 3 reasons why small talk is important.

 Similar to completing a crossword puzzle or a game of chess, engaging in small talk can improve your brain.
 A study conducted by the University of Michigan suggests engaging in small talk can make you smarter.
 Friendly and social interaction induces the people involved in the conversation to read each other’s minds, which forces and shapes the development of mentality.
-It’ll not only challenge your brain, but it’ll also open your eyes to new perspectives and experiences.
+As a result, it’ll challenge your brain, and your eyes to new perspectives and experiences.
 You can always use newly discovered experiences and perspectives in more conversations.
 Click here for the University of Michigan’s complete study, click here.

 With these 3 reasons, you should be able to conquer any conversation with someone you know (or don’t know).
-Practice different techniques during your conversations, such as, eye contact, sharing a common experience, or actively listening.
+Therefore, practice different techniques, such as, eye contact, sharing a common experience, or actively listening, during your conversations.
 If you’re a bit short on self-confidence, don’t worry!
 Click here for psychiatrist, executive coach and Forbes contributor Steven Berglas wise advice.
 Don’t sell yourself short, and give it a go!